An AC not working is every homeowner’s worst nightmare.

 7. Is Your AC the Right Size?

+Is your AC not blowing strong, cold air?
+This might be the first sign of an oversized AC.
 An air conditioner that is too big or too small will wear out your air conditioner, and cause a whole bunch of problems.
 This includes no cold air.

 We have a comprehensive guide on air conditioner sizes that you can find here >